Overview of Tennessee Fence Laws

 Introduction to Fence Laws in Tennessee

-Tennessee doesn’t have a one-size-fits-all law for fences.
+Tennessee doesnβt have a one-size-fits-all law for fences.
 Instead, the state leaves much of the regulation to local governments.
 However, there are still a few state laws you should be aware of.
-For example, trespassing laws are in place to prevent your neighbor from getting a little too cozy with your backyard BBQs, and property damage laws can come into play if a rogue tree branch—or fence panel—decides to wreak havoc on someone else’s property.
+For example, trespassing laws are in place to prevent your neighbor from getting a little too cozy with your backyard BBQs, and property damage laws can come into play if a rogue tree branchβor fence panelβdecides to wreak havoc on someone elseβs property.
+Before you go on too much further, realize it might be worth understanding How to Sell Tennessee Land without a Realtor.

 Key Terminology Explained